chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 ## Materials

-Like UE4 glTF primarily uses a metallic/roughness PBR (physically based rendering) workflow enabling accurate photorealistic materials.
-However, unlike UE4, glTF materials do not support arbitrary material expressions.
+Like Unreal, glTF primarily uses a metallic/roughness PBR (physically based rendering) workflow enabling accurate photorealistic materials.
+However, unlike Unreal, glTF materials do not support arbitrary material expressions.
 Instead, the format only allows a single texture and/or constant for each material input.
 Some inputs, like `Metallic`/`Roughness` and `Base Color`/`Opacity (Mask)`, must even share the same texture.
-So, to convert a UE4 material to glTF, the exporter will automatically use one of the following two methods (ordered by preference):
+So, to convert a Unreal material to glTF, the exporter will automatically use one of the following two methods (ordered by preference):

 - Material expression matching
 - Material baking